Starcommander/DateCommander/README.md

 * Server and client side written in java

 Build
-* You can Build it with: ant build
+* You can build it with: ant build
 * First you have to get GWT and libs:
 * See lib/Info.txt and gwt-sdk/Info.txt